Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/curity.md

 ## Configure Curity

-To use dynamic client registration (DCR) with Curity as the identity provider (IdP), there are three important configurations to prepare in Curity.
-In the following sections, you will configure the token issuer, create a client, and enable dynamic client registration for the client.
+To use Dynamic Client Registration (DCR) with Curity as the identity provider (IdP), you need to prepare three key configurations in Curity: configuring the token issuer, creating a client, and enabling DCR for the client.

-To get started configuring Curity, log in to your Curity dashboard and complete the following:
+To begin configuring Curity, log in to your Curity dashboard and follow these steps:

 1. Select the **Profiles** tab on the dashboard.